Dental Implants 08/10/2025

 Ridge Expansion

 A ridge expansion is a surgical procedure that is performed to widen the jawbone.
 This is usually done in cases where there is not enough bone to support dental implants.
+This treatment would typically be required if you lost all of your teeth a while ago and have been wearing dentures in the meantime.
+Tooth loss can cause your jaw bone ridge to thin, as there is no longer pressure from your bite to stimulate the bone.

 Zygomatic implants